imsdu/hands-on-kafka/hands-on-java/README.md

 ## Querying local window stores -  Saleh

 ## Exposing the REST endpoints of your application - Cecilia
+- Exposing top 10 contributors with their informations (Confluent API)
-- Exposing top 10 contributors with their informations
+- Exposing top 10 contributors with their informations (Personnal REST API)